History of Phoenix, Arizona: From 1900 to 1940

 By the turn of the century, the population of Phoenix had reached 5,554, and the following year, on February 25, 1901, Governor Murphy dedicated the permanent state Capitol building.
 It was built on a 10-acre site on the west end of Washington Street, at a cost of $130,000.
 The Phoenix City Council levied a $5,000,000 tax for a public library after the state legislature, in 1901, passed a bill allowing such a tax to support free libraries.
 This action satisfied the conditions set by Andrew Carnegie in his proposal to donate a library building to the city.
 The Carnegie Free Library opened in 1908, dedicated by Benjamin Fowler.

-The Phoenix weather was a major attraction for tuberculosis patients at a time when the only cure for the widespread, fatal lung disease was rest in a dry, warm climate.
+The Phoenix weather was a major attraction for tuberculosis patients during a time when the only cure for the widespread, fatal lung disease was rest in a dry, warm climate.
 The Roman Catholic order of the Sisters of Mercy opened St. Joseph's Hospital in 1895, with 24 private rooms for tuberculosis patients.
 Although the Catholic population was small and poor, the city's Protestants were generous and funding a new hospital.
 In 1910 the sisters opened Arizona's first school of nursing.
 Today St. Joseph's Hospital is part of a corporation called Dignity Health, and is still operated by the Sisters of Mercy.
 Until 1901, the sisters also ran Sacred Heart Academy, an elite school for young ladies.
 The Sisters of the Precious Blood opened St. Mary's Catholic High School in 1917.
 Brophy College Preparatory for boys was opened in 1928 by the Jesuits.

 In 1902, President Theodore Roosevelt signed the National Reclamation Act, allowing for dams to be built on western streams for reclamation purposes.
 Residents were quick to enhance this by organizing the Salt River Valley Water Users' Association (on February 7, 1903), to manage the water and power supply.
 The agency still exists as part of the Salt River Project.
 Theodore Roosevelt Dam was started in 1906.
 It was the first multiple-purpose dam, supplying both water and electric power, to be constructed under the National Reclamation Act.
 On May 18, 1911, the former president himself dedicated the dam, which was the largest masonry dam in the world, forming several new lakes in the surrounding mountain ranges.